Our FREE newsletters provide a daily roundup of the morning’s top headlines. Subscribe today!

 “Transition in Coal Country” is a collaboration of the Energy News Network and WyoFile, made possible by a grant from the Just Transition Fund.
 The series, reported by Mason Adams and Dustin Bleizeffer, examines how the declining coal industry presents immediate and long-term changes for coal communities in Wyoming and Appalachia, how those communities are coping with change, and what they might learn from each other in charting a path to a sustainable future beyond coal.
-This is part one of the series; parts two and three are forthcoming.

 Coal country in the United States is in the midst of a historic transition.
 Whether it’s Welch, West Virginia; or Cumberland, Kentucky; or Gillette, Wyoming, communities that have built their cultures and economies around coal face a future without it.
 This transition is not one most coal communities would have chosen, and because of the economic shock of the coronavirus pandemic, it’s transpired much sooner than anticipated.

 The decline that many coal communities expected to stretch years into the future has instead arrived, seemingly, overnight.
 Coal’s demise was already baked into market and policy forces driving toward cleaner energy for the past 20 years, according to analysts.
 But this year the coronavirus pandemic’s economic implications abruptly exposed the industry’s weaknesses to hasten its downfall.
 Rather than a “glide path” of a decade or more to diversify from the economic base of coal, communities in coal country may see that foundation erode in just a few years.